Timur Malik

+He’s ethnicity is unknown but he’s name is in Turkic and Arabic. ”Temur” means Iron in Turkic, and ”Malik” means ”The King” in Arabic.
+Temur Malik, is considered as an national hero by Tajikistan.

 Biography

 Timur Malik was sometime before the Mongol invasions appointed as the governor of Khujand, a city famous for its vineyards and gardens, for its trade, and for the bold citizens.
 The city also had a citadel, and when the Mongols arrived, the citizens withdrew behind its walls.

 He died in 1220 defending the city against the Mongols.